appcelerator-archive/amp/project/CONTRIBUTING.md

 Include documentation changes in the same pull request so that a revert would remove all traces of the feature or fix.

-Include an issue reference like `Closes #XXXX` or `Fixes #XXXX` in commits that close an issue.
+Include an issue reference like `Closes #XXXX`, `Resolves #XXXX` or `Fixes #XXXX` in commits that close an issue.
 Including references automatically closes the issue on a merge.
+In addition, the issue reference `Ref #XXXX` will reference the issue, but will not close the issue on merge.

 Please do not add yourself to the `AUTHORS` file, as it is regenerated regularly from the Git history.